 In April 2018, the Company also entered into an exclusive license agreement with Jiangsu Nhwa Pharmaceutical Co.
 Ltd., or Nhwa, for the development and commercialization of OLINVYK for the management of moderate to severe acute pain in China.
 Under the terms of this agreement, the Company received an upfront, non-refundable cash payment of \$2.5 million (less applicable withholding taxes of \$0.3 million) in July 2018.
 In August 2020, the Company received a milestone payment of \$3.0 million (less applicable withholding taxes of \$0.3 million), that became payable by Nhwa upon FDA approval of OLINVYK.
-The Company is also eligible to receive a cash milestone payment of \$3.0 million, subject to Chinese withholding taxes, upon regulatory approval of OLINVYK in China, up to an additional \$ 6.0 million of commercialization milestone payments based on product sales levels in China, and a ten percent royalty on all net product sales in China, less applicable withholding taxes.
+In May 2023, the Company received a milestone payment of \$3.0 million (less applicable withholding taxes \$0.3 million), that became payable by Nhwa upon regulatory approval of OLINVYK in China.
+The Company is eligible to receive up to an additional \$6.0 million of commercialization milestone payments based on product sales levels in China, and a ten percent royalty on all net product sales in China, less applicable withholding taxes.
 This royalty is required to be used by the Company to repay its obligations under the Loan Agreement.
 As part of the license agreement with Nhwa, the Company also granted Nhwa an option to manufacture OLINVYK, on an exclusive basis in China, for the development and commercialization of the product in China.
 In the second quarter of 2018, Nhwa elected to exercise this manufacturing option.
 The license agreement is terminable by Nhwa for any reason upon 180 days written notice.

 In accordance with the terms of the agreement, Nhwa is solely responsible for all development and regulatory activities in China.
-The parties have formed a Joint Development Committee with equal representation from the Company and Nhwa to provide overall coordination and oversight of the development of OLINVYK in China.
-The parties also agreed to form a Joint Manufacturing and Commercialization Committee at least six months prior to the anticipated date of regulatory approval of OLINVYK in China to provide overall coordination and oversight of the manufacture and commercialization of OLINVYK in China.
+The parties have formed a Joint Development Committee with equal representation from the

+Company and Nhwa to provide overall coordination and oversight of the development of OLINVYK in China.
+The parties also formed a Joint Manufacturing and Commercialization Committee to provide overall coordination and oversight of the manufacture and commercialization of OLINVYK in China.

-For the three months ended March 31, 2023 and 2022, license revenue in the accompanying consolidated statements of operations and comprehensive loss is comprised of the following:
+For the three and six months ended June 30, 2023 and 2022, license revenue in the accompanying consolidated statements of operations and comprehensive loss is comprised of the following:

-Three Mor Marc 9d
+Three Months Ended June 30, ıded

-2023 2022
+2023 2022 2023 2022

-Pharmbio Korea Inc. \$ \$ 20
+Pharmbio Korea Inc. \$ \$ \$ \$ 20

 Jiangsu Nhwa Pharmaceutical Co.
-Ltd. -
+Ltd. 3,000 3,000

-Total license revenues \$ \$ 20
+Total license revenues \$ 3,000 \$ \$ 3,000 \$ 20

-License revenue for the year ended December 31, 2022 related to materials shipped to Pharmbio to support the development of oliceridine efforts in South Korea.
+License revenue recorded for the six months ended June 30, 2023 related to the milestone payment that became payable by Nhwa upon regulatory approval of OLINVYK in China.
+License revenue for the six months ended June 30, 2022 related to materials shipped to Pharmbio to support the development of oliceridine efforts in South Korea